dhis2/dhis2-docs/src/developer/web-api/data-store.md

 Where the id for the data store key comes from the `/metaData` endpoint for that key:

     GET /api/33/dataStore/<namespace>/<key>/metaData

+As usual the `access` property in the response reflects the capabilities of the current user for the target entry.
+Namespace wide protection might still apply and render a user incapable to perform certain changes.

 To modify sharing settings for a specific data store key: